Villagerjj/Gameboy-Math-Library/README.md

 ## Current issues
 this library is not quite usable yet, as there are a few bugs and some major inaccuracies.
 I am working on fixing them, but of course, if you want to contribute feel free to do so!

+ - Subtraction is inaccurate
+ - division is inaccurate
+ - most GBfloat functions are inefficient
+ - some functions output numbers like `1.345`

 ## Functions